FlowShot

 Immutability

-current snapshot (the latest "woven" flow snapshots, _current) should not be modified directly by users, but will be updated "on weave" if the next snapshot has evolved.
+default snapshot (the latest "woven" flow snapshots, _default/) should not be modified directly by users, but will be updated "on weave" if the mesh-resource.node-component.flow-shot.working (Private) has evolved.

-next snapshot (working flow snapshots, _next/) are mutable:
+mesh-resource.node-component.flow-shot.working (Private) (working flow snapshots, _working/) are mutable:

 • Can be edited and updated during development